-This is a simple guide to starting on a food garden on a budget…or, what I wish I had known when I started growing vegetables.
+This is a simple guide to starting a food garden on a budget…or, what I wish I had known when I started growing vegetables.

 The simple seed starting guide

 The simplest, most affordable way to start a food garden is to grow vegetables from seed directly in the ground when conditions are right for that vegetable.
 This is called Direct Seeding.
-Conditions are affected by your location, weather and the variety of vegetable you are growing.
-For example, we have a short growing season in SW Wisconsin so I start my longer growing vegetable (onions, tomatoes, peppers and eggplant) quite early, 10-12 weeks early to ensure large healthy plants.
+Conditions are affected by your location, weather, and the variety of vegetables you are growing.
+For example, we have a short growing season in SW Wisconsin so I start my longer growing vegetable (onions, tomatoes, peppers, and eggplant) quite early, 10-12 weeks early to ensure large healthy plants.
 I also grow very quantities of these vegetables and multiple varieties so it would be expensive to buy them from a nursery.
 I also have indoor grow lights and a greenhouse to assist with growing strong healthy seedlings, neither of which are budget-friendly.

 There are still many vegetables that I grow from seed directly in the ground.
-Vegetables like carrots, lettuce, squash, kohlrabi, radish, turnips, potatoes and many herbs, just to name a few!
+Vegetables like carrots, lettuce, squash, kohlrabi, radish, turnips, potatoes, and many herbs, just to name a few!
 If you could grow just even some of those listed, what difference would that make to your family?
 Would it create more abundance in your life?
 Give you a measure of self-reliance?